stuartpittaway/diyBMSv4/README.md

 https://patreon.com/StuartP

 # HARDWARE

 This repository contains the hardware designs, generally in KiCad format.
-Unless you are changing the design, you don't need to use/install KiCad, just use the premade files.
+Unless you are changing the design, you don't need to use/install KiCad, just use the pre-made Gerber files.

 The folder structure in the repository contains:

 ## Controller Designs
+* ControllerCircuit - ESP32 controller board (newest design)
-* ESP8266ControllerCircuit - the circuit board for the legacy ESP8266 based controller
+* ESP8266ControllerCircuit - [legacy] the circuit board for the legacy ESP8266 based controller

 ## Modules for ESP8266ControllerCircuit
+* ModuleV421 - the module circuit board V4.21, designed for mass production using JLCPCB assembly service
 * ModuleV400 - the module circuit board V4.00, designed for easier hand soldering (larger parts)
-* ModuleV421 - the module circuit board V4.21, designed for mass production using JLCPCB assembly service

 If you use this coupon code when you place a JLCPCB order